This is a page where you can find all the tools you need to live a better life through quotes and self-development.

 My Daily Essentials

 Kindle Unlimited – This is the perfect combo with my Kindle Paperwhite.
-I can literally read 100 books per month (if I have the capability to read that fast) with less than $10/month.
+I can literally read 100 books per month (if I have the capability to read that fast) for less than $10/month.

 Audible – I believe in life education and the easiest way to improve myself is through books and audiobooks.
 Audible offers the biggest variety and is the most affordable one.
 I’ll usually listen to Audible when working on this site.

-Panda Planner – My focus for 2020 is to be more productive.
-Investing in Panda Planner makes me happier, tidier and more gritty.
+Panda Planner – My focus for 2023 is to be more productive.
+Investing in Panda Planner makes me happier, tidier, and more gritty.
 It is not the cheapest planner (still extremely affordable though) but it is definitely the best one.

 Books that Changed my Life